-Resident Assistants are on-call within their buildings from 7:00 pm to 8:00 am every day of the week.
+Resident Assistants are on-call within their buildings from 7p.m. to 8 a.m., every day of the week.
 Outside each RA door is a flip chart that lists which RA is on-call and their location.
-The All Campus Phone (210-216-6831) is a phone that is staffed 24 hours a day, 365 days a year.
+The All Campus Phone (210-216-6831) is staffed 24 hours a day, 365 days a year.
 Reasons to call the All Campus Phone include:

-- Locked out of room and unable to reach the building RA
+- Being locked out of your room and unable to reach the building RA

 - Reporting a possible policy violation

 - Reporting a maintenance request

-- · Roommate issue
+- Roommate issue

-- General Housing Questions
+- General housing questions

 - General assistance